soutoqa/game_alttester_framework/README.md

-# Mobile Game Automation with Python
+# Mobile game automation with Python

 This is a personal template project to automate mobile games using Python and AltTester library.